OldUser101/tlockr/README.md

 tlockr uses a mix of Rust and C++ to achieve this.

 The Rust code focuses on the Wayland backend, managing Wayland objects and buffers.
-It also handles authentication (when it is implemented), and provides interfaces for the C++ frontend.
+It also handles authentication, and provides interfaces for the C++ frontend.

 The C++ code focuses on the Qt frontend.
 It handles the initialization and use of various Qt objects.
 This involves rendering QML content into an offscreen buffer, which is then copied into a Wayland buffer.

 ## How do I use it?

-tlockr is not yet ready to be used a screen locker.
-Since authentication is not yet implemented, you will get locked out if you run it.
+You will need to build it from source, as there are no binary releases yet, see below for build instructions.

-However, you can still build it if you feel like it.
+Running tlockr is currently quite simple, just run the compiled binary with the QML file to display as an argument.

 ## How do I build it?